SpideyZac/game-of-life-neural-network/README.md

 - The Input Points which are the cells where inputs will be entered
 - The Output Points which are the cells where the outputs will be read
-- The Check Point which is the cell that when alivve finalizes the output
+- The Check Point which is the cell that when alive finalizes the output

 # How to run
 ```